My family was in the middle of action (or darkness) during this year's earth hour, not by choice but by circumstance.

 A—Accomplish your daily goal, one day at a time.

-B—Break the barriers that block your writing.
+B—Break the barriers that block your writing by writing.

 I—Internalize the big idea.
 Let it swim in your soul, in your core.